bitmark-inc/autonomy-apps/editorial/articles_content/Keeping Pace With The AI Art Movement.md

 # Keeping Pace With The AI Art Movement

-### 6 AI artists worth watching and an exciting exhibition

 This article was originally published March 4, 2023.

 Since immersing myself in [the BrainDrops world last week](https://www.kaloh.xyz/p/market-analysis-braindrops), I have wanted to explore the AI art universe further.
 However, I must confess, I found myself crippled by analysis paralysis… Where should I start?
 With a plethora of options at my fingertips, I was overwhelmed and unable to take the first step.